Sylvester Donovan Ryan: Early life

 Ryan was born on September 3, 1930, in Avalon, California.
 On May 3, 1957, Ryan was ordained to the priesthood for the Archdiocese of Los Angeles by Cardinal James McIntyre.
 An educator, Ryan served as principal of Paraclete High School in Lancaster, California, in the 1960s to June 1971, and Saint Paul High School in Santa Fe Springs, California, in the 1970s.
-Ryan was named president-rector of the Archdiocesan Saint John's College Seminary in Camarillo, California, 1986.
+Ryan was named president-rector of the archdiocesan Saint John's College Seminary in Camarillo, California, 1986.

 Auxiliary Bishop of Los Angeles

-On February 17, 1990, Pope John Paul II appointed Ryan as an auxiliary bishop of the Archdiocese of Los Angeles and titular bishop of Remesiana.
+On February 17, 1990, Pope John Paul II appointed Ryan as an auxiliary bishop of Los Angeles and titular bishop of Remesiana.
 Ryan was consecrated at the Cathedral of Saint Vibiana in Los Angeles on May 31, 1990 by then Archbishop Roger Mahony.

-Bishop of Monterey
+Bishop of Monterey in California

-On January 28, 1992, John Paul II appointed Ryan as the third bishop of Monterey.
+On January 28, 1992, John Paul II appointed Ryan as the third bishop of Monterey in California.
 Ryan was installed as bishop on March 19,1992.Ryan served as the president of the California Catholic Conference from 1997 to 2004.

-On December 18, 2006, Pope Benedict XVI accepted Ryan's letter of resignation as bishop of the Diocese of Monterey.
-He was succeeded by Auxiliary Bishop Richard Garcia.
+On December 18, 2006, Pope Benedict XVI accepted Ryan's letter of resignation as bishop of Monterey in California.
+He was succeeded by Bishop Richard Garcia, Auxiliary of Sacramento.